-PHRD 423 Radiopharmaceuticals (2)
+PHRX 453 Radiopharmaceuticals (2)

-Introduction to radiopharmaceuticals and the practice of nuclear pharmacy.
-Consideration given to the properties, methods of measurement and detection, preparation, storage, administration, and diagnostic and therapeutic applications of radioactive pharmaceuticals.
-Prereq: PHRD 405.
+Introduces radiopharmaceuticals and the practice of nuclear pharmacy.
+Consideration is given to the properties, methods of measurement and detection, preparation, storage, administration, and diagnostic and therapeutic applications of radioactive pharmaceuticals.
 Offered: Fall or Spring.

-PHRD 426 Managed-Care Pharmacy (2)
+PHRX 456 Managed Care Pharmacy (2)

-Exploration of the fundamental knowledge and skills needed in the delivery of pharmaceutical care in a managed-health care environment, primarily serving ambulatory patients.
+Explores the fundamental knowledge and skills needed in the delivery of pharmaceutical care in a managed health care environment, primarily serving ambulatory patients.
 Emphasis on drug benefit management from a fiscal and clinical perspective.
-Prereq: Completion of second professional year of study or permission of course coordinator.
 Offered: Fall or Spring.